kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-node.md

 ### parseResponse

-Parses raw `fetch` response into a typed JSON value.
+Parses a raw `fetch` response into a typed JSON value.

 ```ts
 const parsedResponse = await parseResponse(response as Response);
 ```

 ### parseResponseTEXT

+Parses a raw `fetch` response into a typed JSON value.

 ```ts
 const parsedResponse = await parseResponseTEXT(response as Response);